Darxo/Hardened/README.md

 - Each Day now consists of **Sunrise** (2 hours) followed by **Morning** (6 hours), **Midday** (2 hours), **Afternoon** (6 hours) and ending with **Sunset** (2 hours)
 - Each Night now consists of **Dusk** (2 hours), followed by **Midnight** (2 hours) and **Dawn** (2 hours)
 - Each new day now starts exactly the moment that night changes to day (Double Arena fix)
+- The Day-Night disk on the world map now aligns correctly with the current time

 ### Crossbows